 “Sorry.”
 Sally seemed flustered but gathered her notes and took a deep breath.
 “I truly am sorry, Miss Jagoda.
 I was hoping to set the scene by showing those photographs.
 I know you came from Poland and that’s where some of these places were found.
 I thought—.”

-The young woman hesitated, looked at her feet and spoke quietly, “I can only apologise again.”
+The young woman hesitated, looked at her neat, low heeled court shoes and spoke quietly, “I can only apologise again.”
 She smiled tightly and continued, “I seem to have got off on the wrong foot, don’t I?”
 Sally shrugged apologetically.
 “Could we start again, please?”

 Cassie began to pour the tea into two dainty china cups.
 “Do you take milk and sugar?”